 10 days/9 nights (28 dives): Moyo Island, Satonda Island, Sangeang Island, Gili Banta, Komodo National Park - Gili Lawalaut, Lighthouse reef, The old passage, Crystal Rock, Pink Beach, Three sisters or Pillarsteen, Cannibal rock, Yellow wall of Texas, Nusa Kode, Torpedo alley, Manta Alley, Loh Serah, Tatawa Kecil, Batu Bolong, Gili Darat - Satonda, Sumbawa island

-- Insurance: both dive insurance and travel insurance are mandatory.
-We recommend Dive Assure that has plans to cover both - ask us for a quote
+Insurance: Both dive insurance and travel insurance are mandatory.
+We recommend DAN Europe that has plans to cover both - ask us for a quote

 Many nationalities are eligible to enter and remain in Indonesia without a visa for 30 days.
 Others need to obtain a Visa on Arrival for 30 days at the major entry points to Indonesia.
-Visa on Arrival costs and usually can be extended for another 30 days.
+Visa on Arrival costs $37 (about ...
+EUR) and usually can be extended for another 30 days.